andrewcstewart/awesome-democracy-data/README.md

 - :globe_with_meridians: [Psephos](http://psephos.adam-carr.net/) - An archive of electoral data maintained by Adam Carr: "The largest, most comprehensive and most up-to-date archive of electoral information in the world, with election statistics from 182 countries.
 Use the alphabetical index at left to find information about every country in the world."
 - :us: [Tufts Digital Library:  Electoral Datasets](https://dl.tufts.edu/election_datasets) - A collection of US state-level election records.
 - :us: [OpenElections](http://openelections.net) - The goal of OpenElections is to create the first free, comprehensive, standardized, linked set of election results data for the United States.
+- :india: [`datameet/india-election-data`](https://github.com/datameet/india-election-data) - To map publicly available datasets related to General Assembly (Lok Sabha) elections in India.
+- :kenya: ['mikelmaron/kenya-election-data'](https://github.com/mikelmaron/kenya-election-data) - Data useful for election mapping in Kenya.
+This data comes from http://vote.iebc.or.ke/.
+There are simple endpoints for requesting json encoded data. download.py iterates, caches, and builds the output.

  ## :book: Voting records

  - :us: [Voteview](https://voteview.com/data) - Voteview allows users to view every congressional roll call vote in American history on a map of the United States and on a liberal-conservative ideological map including information about the ideological positions of voting Senators and Representatives.

 ## :flags: Political parties

+- :globe_with_meridians: [Varieties of Democracy V-Party Dataset](https://www.v-dem.net/en/data/data/v-party-dataset/) - Varieties of Democracy (V-Dem) is a new approach to conceptualizing and measuring democracy.
+We provide a multidimensional and disaggregated dataset that reflects the complexity of the concept of democracy as a system of rule that goes beyond the simple presence of elections.
+The V-Dem project distinguishes between five high-level principles of democracy: electoral, liberal, participatory, deliberative, and egalitarian, and collects data to measure these principles.
+- :globe_with_meridians: [Political Party Database Project](https://www.politicalpartydb.org/data-2/) - The Political Party Database Project is a multi-country collaborative effort to advance the study of party-based representative democracy.
+The first round of data, which encompasses 19 countries and 122 political parties, was released in January 2017.

 ## :checkered_flag: Election campaigns